Garmin Varia RTL515 vs. Magene L508 vs. Bryton Gardia R300: Which One to Buy?

 Magene and Gardia are far behind the claimed battery life.
 This is disappointing because the difference between real and claimed battery life is more than 30%.

-It’s tough for me to declare a clear winner here because I didn’t measure the batter life of Varia when I had it new.
+It’s tough for me to declare a clear winner here because I didn’t measure Varia’s battery life when I bought it new.
 However, other reviewers claim they squeezed 14+ hours from a new unit.
 I remember not having to recharge it after a week of riding more than 10 hours.
 So clearly, the battery has degraded a lot over the years.

 Unfortunately, all radars fall behind the claimed battery life.